OISF/suricata/doc/userguide/rules/meta.rst

 Metadata
 --------

-Suricata ignores the words behind meta data.
-Suricata supports this keyword because it is part of the signature language.
+Suricata partially ignores the words behind meta data.
+Suricata uses it only as optional fields in alert.
 The format is:

 ::

-  metadata:......;
+  metadata: key1 value1[, key2 value2]*;

+ Constraint on key is that it can't contain a space.
+Value can't contain a comma.